Apply to be a DSP Exam Proctor

 Communication: As an exam proctor, it is imperative that you establish an open line of communication with DSP.
 PLEASE CHECK YOUR EMAIL FREQUENTLY.
 If any additional students are added to your job or any changes are made to the exam, you will receive an email notification from the online system or a personal call or email from DSP staff.
 Timely responses (within 24-48 hours) are expected.

-Always contact DSP if there is an issue during an exam, and take notes if/when anything notable occurs.
+Always contact DSP if there is an issue during an exam, and always leave a “note” in the system about how the exam proceeded.
 DSP and faculty may call/text you during your shifts; always make sure to have your phone available.
 DSP will require a written report from you if an incidence of academic dishonesty or student misconduct occurs during an exam.
-If you are assisting with staffing the testing center, report any exam issues to the Testing Center Coordinator.

 No Tolerance Policy: DSP reserves the right to terminate your employment immediately should you be in direct violation of any DSP/UCSB policies or procedures.

 Signing Up for Shifts